PaymentHighway/paymenthighway-java-lib/README.md

 	ReportResponse report = paymentAPI.fetchDailyReport("yyyyMMdd");

-# ERRORS
+# Errors

 Payment Highway API can raise exceptions for several reasons.
 Payment Highway authenticates each request and if there is invalid parameters or a signature mismatch, a HttpResponseException is raised.

 The Payment Highway Java client also authenticates response messages, and in case of signature mismatch an AuthenticationException will be raised.

 	try {
  		// Use Payment Highway's bindings...
 	} catch (AuthenticationException e) {
-  // signals a failure to authenticate Payment Highway response } catch (HttpResponseException e) {
+ 		// signals a failure to authenticate Payment Highway response
+	} catch (HttpResponseException e) {
   		// Signals a non 2xx HTTP response.
-  // Invalid parameters were supplied to Payment Highway's API } catch (IOException e) {
+  		// Invalid parameters were supplied to Payment Highway's API
+	} catch (IOException e) {
-  // Signals that an I/O exception of some sort has occurred } catch (Exception e) {
+  		// Signals that an I/O exception of some sort has occurred
+	} catch (Exception e) {
   		// Something else happened
 	}

 It is recommended to gracefully handle exceptions from the API.